tlevine/horetu/docs/settings.rst

 the parameter ``n_cores``.

-Fun fact: I wanted to use the docstring parser from Sphinx, but it turns out to be just a regular expression encapsulated under many layers of abstraction.
-So I just wrote my own.
+Fun fact: I wanted to use the docstring parser from Sphinx, but it turns out to be just a very simple regular expression encapsulated under many layers of abstraction.
+So I wrote my own.

 Argument names
 ^^^^^^^^^^^^^^^^^^